Spring Break 2022: 25+ Cool Things To Do in Los Angeles with Kids on Vacation

 Oh, so you've been on a horse before?
 How about a camel ride!
 Photo courtesy of Oasis Camel Dairy

 Southern California is famous for its incredible biodiversity, so it makes sense that there are so many incredible botanical gardens to explore.
-The Los Angeles Arboretum in Arcadia, Descanso Gardens in La Canada, Huntington Gardens in San Marino, and South Coast Botanic Gardens in Palos Verdes are all open and provide visitors the chance to visit many different types of forests and gardens.
+The Los Angeles Arboretum in Arcadia, Descanso Gardens in La Canada, and Huntington Gardens in San Marino are all open and provide visitors the chance to visit many different types of forests and gardens.
 Starting April 1, the South Coast Botanic Gardens host SOAR, a separately ticketed event that features a newly-built butterfly pavilion.
 (Speaking of butterflies, don't forget about the Butterfly Pavilion at the Natural History Museum!)

-Even when campgrounds are booked up, you can find great places to camp, like the Getaway House.
+Even when campgrounds are booked up, you can find great places to camp.
 Photo by Matt Matasci

 Enjoy the Great Outdoors During Spring Break in LA

 My own city kids are always itching to bust out the tent and sleeping bags and go camping.
-With the weather starting to warm up, but before it gets hot, spring break is a great time to take the family out for a camping trip.
+With the weather starting to warm up, but before it gets hot, spring break is a great time to take the family on a camping trip.
 The good news is that there are many different options, including national parks and forests, state park campgrounds, and privately-owned campgrounds.
-The bad news is that because it's one of the few social-distancing-friendly activities, finding a good campsite can prove difficult—everyone wants to go!
-Because of the limited space, (especially with pandemic rules) state parks are essentially filled for the weeks of spring break.
 The best bet is to try to book a site through the National Parks System or find a private campground like a KOA.
-Local KOA's include Ventura Ranch and Vail Lake near Temecula, with other private options being OwlBee Farm in Hemet, and (for something even more private and posh) try the Getaway House near Big Bear.
+Other favorite private options include OwlBee Farm in Hemet and (for something even more private and posh) try the Getaway House near Big Bear.